ctrlplusb/lerna-cola/README.md

 - `pathAlias` (_Object_, **optional**)

-  An now path alias [settings](https://zeit.co/docs/features/path-aliases#path-alias) to be applied to the deployment.
+  Any `now` [path alias rules](https://zeit.co/docs/features/path-aliases#path-alias) to be applied to the deployment.

-  > Note: the deployment id will automatically be added as a "dest" rule for you if you do not supply the "dest" within the rules.

-  This setting also requires that you supplied an `alias` for the deployment via the `settings.alias` option.
+  This is a really helpful setting, allowing you to proxy paths of your deployment to other deployments.

 **Example**